asterisk/documentation/docs/Configuration/Channel-Drivers/SIP/Configuring-res_pjsip/PJSIP-Configuration-Sections-and-Relationships.md

 ```

-### **REGISTRATION**
+### REGISTRATION

 (provided by module: res_pjsip_outbound_registration)

 The registration section contains information about an outbound registration.
 You'll use this when setting up a registration to another system whether it's local or a trunk from your ITSP.

+EXAMPLE BASIC CONFIGURATION

-EXAMPLE BASIC CONFIGURATIONThis example shows you how you might configure registration and outbound authentication against another Asterisk system, where the other system is using the older chan_sip peer setup.
+This example shows you how you might configure registration and outbound authentication against another Asterisk system, where the other system is using the older chan_sip peer setup.

 This example is just the registration itself.
 You'll of course need the associated transport and auth sections.
 Plus, if you want to receive calls from the far end (who now knows where to send calls, thanks to your registration!) then you'll need endpoint, AOR and possibly identify sections setup to match inbound calls to a context in your dialplan.